 ICFJ receives grants from various agencies of the United States Government.
-For fiscal years through December 31, 2014, such grants were subject to audit under the provisions of OMB Circular A-133.
-Beginning for fiscal year ended December 31, 2015, such grants are subject to audit under the provisions of Title 2 U.S. Code of Federal Regulations (CFR) Part 200 Uniform Administrative Reguirements, Cost Principles, and Audit Reguirements for Federal Awards.
+Beginning for fiscal year ended December 31, 2015, such grants are subject to audit under the provisions of Title 2 U.S. Code of Federal Regulations (CFR) Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The ultimate determination of amounts received under the United States Government grants is based upon the allowance of costs reported to and accepted by the United States Government as a result of the audits.

-Audits in accordance with the applicable provisions have been completed for all required fiscal years through 2016.
+Audits in accordance with the applicable provisions have been completed for all required fiscal years through 2017.
 Until such audits have been accepted by the United States Government, there exists a contingency to refund any amount received in excess of allowable costs.
 Management is of the opinion that no material liability will result from such audits.